blay/blay.se/edgeryders.markdown

 properties that society hopes to see in the future.

-XXX names this oscillation between stepping back and allowing self-governance while retaining control ”governmentality”.
+XXX names this oscillation between stepping back and allowing self-governance while retaining control ’’governmentality’’.
 The term comes from Foucault…

 Edgeryders hardly present youth as troubled and in need of guidance, but